RJonMshka/CS474Homework1/README.md

 ).eval
 ```

+### PrivateMethod Syntax
-### PrivateMethod(methodName: String, argExp: SetExpression, mBodyExpArgs: SetExpression*)
+### Method(methodName: String, accessProp: AccessProperties, argExp: SetExpression, mBodyExpArgs: SetExpression*)
-PrivateMethod` Expression is similar to `Method`.
+A Private access level can be created with `Method` expression by adding a `PrivateAccess()` expression as its second argument.
-`PrivateMethod` creates a method with private access modifier which means that it cannot be accessed/invoked outside class's body directly and also cannot be inherited by any sub-class.
+This creates a method with private access modifier which means that it cannot be accessed/invoked outside class's body directly and also cannot be inherited by any subclass.
 The last expression of method body will specify its return type.

 Usage: